digiltd/oh-rtd-test/Homematic-Binding.md

 #### CCU 2

 The second version (beginning with mid 2013) should work in most circumstances, but is not as widely used as the first version.
+We need testers here: If you own a CCU2, please try out the latest 1.4.0 nightly releases!

 #### LAN Adapter